 You can buy either individual or a pattern collector’s package of PDF patterns through our Quilt Theory website right now!

-Pattern cards will be coming soon to a local quilt shop near you, and the first two collections are still available, so go ahead and ask for all of them!
+Collection 3 pattern cards will be coming soon to a local quilt shop near you, and the first two collections are still available, so go ahead and ask for all of them!
 If you are a quilt shop and want to carry our patterns, set up a wholesale account here, or order through Checker Distributors, EE Schenck Company, or Erie Quilt Art for Canadian shops.

 Want to buy the cards, but don’t own a quilt shop?
 Let your local quilt shop know you want them to carry Quilt Theory patterns (click for a handy note to send to your favorite local quilt shop!)